LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 The flow-engine has a management thread that operates independent from the packet processing.
 This thread is called the flow-manager.
-This thread ensures that wherever possible and within the memcap.
-There will be 10000 flows prepared.
+This thread ensures that wherever possible and within the memcap. there will be 10000 flows prepared.

-In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-packet', 'pass-packet', 'reject', or 'ignore'.

 ::

   flow:
     memcap: 33554432              #The maximum amount of bytes the flow-engine will make use of.
-    memcap-policy: bypass         #How to handle the flow if memcap is reached (IPS mode)
-    hash-size: 65536              #Flows will be organized in a hash-table.
+    hash_size: 65536              #Flows will be organized in a hash-table.
 With this option you can set the
                                   #size of the hash-table.
-    prealloc: 10000               #The amount of flows Suricata has to keep ready in memory.
+    Prealloc: 10000               #The amount of flows Suricata has to keep ready in memory.
-    rate-tracking:                #Enable tracking of flows by the following rate definition; mark them
-                                  #as elephant flows if they exceed the defined rate.
-Disabled by default.
-      bytes: 1GiB                 #Number of bytes to track
-      interval: 10                #Time interval in seconds for which tracking should be done

 At the point the memcap will still be reached, despite prealloc, the flow-engine goes into the emergency-mode.
 In this mode, the engine will make use of shorter time-outs.
 It lets flows expire in a more aggressive manner so there will be more space for new Flows.

-``emergency-recovery`` defines the percentage of flows that the engine needs to prune before clearing the **emergency mode**.
-The default ``emergency-recovery`` value is 30.
-This is the percentage of prealloc'd flows after which the flow -engine will be back to normal (when 30 percent of the 10000 flows are completed).
+There are two options: emergency_recovery and prune_flows.
+The emergency recovery is set on 30.
+This is the percentage of prealloc'd flows after which the flow-engine will be back to normal (when 30 percent of the 10000 flows is completed).

-	If during the **emergency-mode** the aggressive time-outs do not have the desired result, this option is the final resort.
+	If during the emergency-mode, the aggressive time-outs do not have the desired result, this option is the final resort.
 It ends some flows even if they have not reached their time-outs yet.
+The prune-flows option shows how many flows there will be terminated at each time a new flow is set up.

 ::

-  emergency-recovery: 30                  #Percentage of 10000 prealloc'd flows.
+  emergency_recovery: 30                  #Percentage of 1000 prealloc'd flows.
+  prune_flows: 5                          #Amount of flows being terminated during the emergency mode.

 Flow Time-Outs
 ~~~~~~~~~~~~~~